vega/altair/doc/user_guide/display_frontends.rst

   with the `Jupyter Notebook`_, or with tools like nbviewer_ and nbconvert_.

 ``alt.renderers.enable("jupyter")``
-  *(added in version 5.3.0):* Output the chart using :ref:`user-guide-jupyterchart`.
+  *(added in version 5.3):* Output the chart using :ref:`user-guide-jupyterchart`.
 This renderer is compatible with environments that support third-party Jupyter Widgets including JupyterLab_, `Jupyter Notebook`_, `VSCode-Python`_, and `Colab`_.
   It requires a web connection in order to load relevant Javascript libraries.
+Note that, although this renderer uses ``JupyterChart``, it does not provide the ability to access value and selection params in Python.
+To do so, create a ``JupyterChart`` object explicitly following the instructions in the :ref:`user-guide-jupyterchart` documentation.

 In addition, Altair includes the following renderers: